-Glenveagh Castle lies deep in the heart of the Glenveagh National Park which is the second largest national park in Ireland.
+Glenveagh Castle lies deep in the heart of the Glenveagh National Park in Donegal which is the second-largest national park in Ireland.
 With a dark history, Glenveagh Castle today and the grounds of the Glenveagh National Park provide some stunning walking and hiking trails.

 You will get to experience the final trail of those who had to leave their beloved country to travel to the Americas.
 Stand on the bridge of tears and understand how your ancestors felt when they had to leave.

-If you need a cup of tea or coffee or simply a rest to enjoy the stunning views you can stop where the little pod The Mini Bean pulls ups and serves refreshments all day.
+If you need a cup of tea or coffee or simply a rest to enjoy the stunning views you can stop where the little pod The Mini Bean pulls up and serves refreshments all day.

 The Bridge of Tears, Donegal